goldentoaste/screenCap/README.md

 - Memory usage is slightly high, and also high cpu usage when dragging snapshots(tkinter does not support draggable window, so a costly work around is used).
 So this program might choke on very low end systems, maybe.

+- Order of key strokes matters, so for example ctrl + x is not the same as x + ctrl, but this shouldn't cause issues for most users.

 # Currently working on:

 - ~~modify the update() so that only the elements that needs to be updated are updated~~
 - ~~add support for windows Ui scaling~~
 - test in virtual machine to test for bugs/crashes in different environments
 - reduce launch time if possible
-- Suppress keyboard input for last key of hotkey combo, if [possible](https://github.com/moses-palmer/pynput/issues/170).
+- ~~Suppress keyboard input for last key of hotkey combo, if [possible](https://github.com/moses-palmer/pynput/issues/170).~~